 - Distribute the batter evenly between 3 8″ greased and floured cake pans.
 Bake the cakes on the center rack of the oven for 27-30 minutes, or until the cakes are golden and a toothpick inserted comes out clean.

-- While the cakes are baking, you can prepare your icing.
+- While the cakes are baking, you can prepare your frosting.
 Use an electric mixer to whip the butter for a couple of minutes until it’s nice and smooth.
 Add the powdered sugar half a cup at a time and mix until it begins to form a frosting.
 Add the vanilla extract and whip until the frosting is smooth.
 If you’d like to color the frosting, add the coloring agent now and mix well.

 - When the cake is completely cooled, you can gently remove each layer of cake from the pans.
 If your cakes are a bit rounded at the top and you want them to be perfectly flat, feel free to use a cake leveler (or sharp, serrated knife) to gently slice off the top of each cake.
 Then stack the layers, one on top of the other, smearing a layer of frosting between each using an icing spatula (or a generic spatula).
 Beware, if the cake is still warm, the frosting will melt!